hemantchaurasia/aws-cloud/aws-iam-best-practices/README.md

 **Follow the AWS Shared Responsibility Model:** Understand the department of security duties between AWS and you as the client.mSecure your applications and data in addition to configuring IAM settings.

-**Regularly Rotate Access Keys
+**Regularly Rotate Access Keys**

-Implement Strong Password Policies
+**Implement Strong Password Policies**

-Enable MFA for IAM Users**
+**Enable MFA for IAM Users**

 **Use IAM Access Analyzer:** Utilize IAM Access Analyzer to identify unintended resource access and potential security risks caused by overly permissive policies.

 **Enable AWS Organizations and Service Control Policies (SCPs):**
 Use AWS Organizations to consolidate and manage multiple AWS accounts.
 Apply Service Control Policies (SCPs) at the organization level to centrally manage and restrict permissions.

-**Regularly Review IAM Policies and Users:** Periodically assessment and update IAM guidelines and customers to make certain they align with your company's wishes and protection necessities.
+**Regularly Review IAM Policies and Users:** Periodically assess and update IAM guidelines and customers to make certain they align with your company's wishes and protection necessities.